Family Guy: Writing

 These scripts generally include cutaway gags.
-Various gags are pitched to MacFarlane and the rest of the staff, and those deemed funniest are included in the episode.
-MacFarlane has explained that normally it takes 10 months to produce an episode because the show uses hand-drawn animation.
+Various gags are pitched to MacFarlane and the rest of the staff, and those deemed the funniest are included in the episode.
+MacFarlane has explained that it normally takes 10 months to produce an episode because the show uses hand-drawn animation.
 The show rarely comments on current events for this reason.
-The show's initial writers had never written for an animated show; and most came from live-action sitcoms.
+The show's initial writers had never written for an animated show, and most came from live-action sitcoms.

 MacFarlane explained that he is a fan of 1930s and 1940s radio programs, particularly the radio thriller anthology Suspense, which led him to give early episodes ominous titles like "Death Has a Shadow" and "Mind Over Murder."
 MacFarlane said that the team dropped the naming convention after individual episodes became hard to identify, and the novelty wore off.
 For the first few months of production, the writers shared one office, lent to them by the King of the Hill production crew.

 Credited with 19 episodes, Steve Callaghan is the most prolific writer on the Family Guy staff.
 Many of the writers that have left the show have gone on to create or produce other successful series.
 Neil Goldman and Garrett Donovan co-wrote 13 episodes for the NBC sitcom Scrubs during their eight-year run on the show, while also serving as co-producers and working their way up to executive producers.
-Mike Barker and Matt Weitzman left the show and went on to create the long-running and still ongoing adult animated series American Dad!
-MacFarlane is also a co-creator of American Dad!
+Mike Barker and Matt Weitzman left the show and went on to create the long-running and still ongoing adult animated series American Dad!.
+(MacFarlane is also a co-creator of American Dad!)
 On November 4, 2013, it was announced that Barker had departed American Dad! during its run as well, after 10 seasons of serving as producer and co-showrunner over the series.

 During the 2007–08 Writers Guild of America strike, official production of the show halted for most of December 2007 and for various periods afterward.
 Fox continued producing episodes without MacFarlane's final approval, which he termed "a colossal dick move" in an interview with Variety.
 Though MacFarlane refused to work on the show, his contract under Fox required him to contribute to any episodes it would subsequently produce.
 Production officially resumed after the end of the strike, with regularly airing episodes recommencing on February 17, 2008.
 According to MacFarlane, in 2009, it cost about $2 million to make an episode of Family Guy.

-During his September 2017 AMA on Reddit, MacFarlane revealed that he hadn't written for the show since 2010, choosing instead to focus on production and voice acting.
+During his September 2017 AMA on Reddit, MacFarlane revealed that he had not written for the show since 2010, choosing instead to focus on production and voice acting.

+On May 12, 2023, it was announced that the showrunners of Family Guy, including Seth MacFarlane, would temporarily leave the show as a result of the 2023 Writers Guild of America Strike.
+They returned to the show on September 27, 2023, once the strike was declared to be over.